RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab06.md

 First get together with your lab partner.
 If your regular partner is more than 5 minutes late, let your mentor know.

-Select a pilot, log in.
+Select a pilot, log into the CSIL machines.

 ## Step 1a: Create a git repo, add your partner as collaborator